RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 [Prototype table]
 ~~~~

-As of v 1.10, pandoc supports pipe tables, too, but without all of
+Pandoc's pipe tables are similar, but do not have all of
 the features of MMD pipe tables (colspan, rowspan, grouping).

 ### Metadata